Emacs Package Archive Statistics

 (aref desc (1- (length desc)))))

-To generate a list of statistics, I just needed to loop over the installed packages from package-list-installed and update a count for each archive:
+To generate a list of statistics, I just needed to loop over the

 (defun package-archive-stats ()